 - Developing and configuring a customized Network Editing toolbar to facilitate stormwater drainage GIS editing and database integrity

-- Developing a data dictionary, including procedures for version control and GIS data maintenance using ArcGIS 10.1 and the customized toolbar
+- Developing a data dictionary, including procedures for GIS data maintenance using ArcGIS 10.1 and the customized toolbar

-- Performing on-site delivery of the finalized geodatabase and tools
+- Delivery of the finalized geodatabase and tools

-- Providing on-site end-user training to ACPWA GIS storm water database maintenance staff in the new geodatabase, methods, and tools
+- On-site end-user training to ACPWA GIS storm water database maintenance staff in the new geodatabase, methods, and tools

 Posted in Application Design, Data Conversion, Data Development, Desktop Application Development, End User Training, Implementation Plan, Needs Assessments, Public Works Agency, System Integration, Water Wastewater Utility